 - Release the strap that secured the windshield in the lowered position. - 2.
-Raise the windshield. - Using the provided #40 Torx head driver, reinstall the four Torx screws located along the interior of the windshield.
-Secure them until they are snug, being careful not to cross-thread the screws or overtighten.
+Raise the windshield. - Using the provided #T40 Torx head driver, reinstall the four Torx head fasteners located along the interior of the windshield (two on each side of the header trim).
+Secure them until they are snug, being careful not to cross-thread the fasteners or overtighten.